prashanthselvam/chartmetric-trigger-cities-v2/README.md

 ![alt text](image.png)

-3. On the Webflow site, update the `script` tags to reference the updated file names.
+3. On the Webflow site, update the `script` tags to reference the updated file names and publish the site.

 ## Available Scripts